 - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using

+the best available treatment technology.

 - Maximum Contaminant Level Goal (MCLG) -- The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow

-MCLGs allow for a margin of safety.
+for a margin of safety.

 - ppb -- parts per billion.

 - ppm -- parts per million.

 - pCi/L picocuries per liter

-- N/A Not applicable
+- N/A - Not applicable

 - ND -- Not detected

 - RAA Running Annual Average

-LRAA Locational Running Annual Average.
+- Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.

 - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-- Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-- Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a

-disinfectant is necessary for control of microbial contaminants.

-- SGL Single Sample Result

-- TCR Total Coliform Rule
+Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health - Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - SGL Single Sample Result - RTCR Revised Total Coliform Rule